French organisation INSEE, has a study showing around 86% of young people between the ages of 15 and 29 use the internet on a daily basis.

 These apps offer maths revision games for kids as well as maths quiz questions and maths tests to track progress.

 Having a way to learn math topics on the bus or while in a waiting room can be a fantastic way to revise maths.

-Getting in that extra bit of math practice without the heavy textbooks can lead to a greater fluency in maths and reasoning as students can practice everything from basic math such as arithmetic, rounding and estimation to more advanced concepts including quadratic equations and vectors.
+Getting in that extra bit of math practice without the heavy textbooks can lead to greater fluency in maths and reasoning as students can practise everything from basic math such as arithmetic, rounding and estimation to more advanced concepts including quadratic equations and vectors.